BogusSupreme/securityThingy2000/README.md

 ## WARNING

 This tool was developed for educational purposes to demonstrate basic ethical hacking and security analysis techniques.
 It does not exploit vulnerabilities, and shouldn't be used for real-life purposes.
+It does not protect against advanced attacks such as phishing, keylogging, or social engineering.
+The file permission scanner only checks for world-writable permissions and does not detect all possible misconfigurations.

 ## Ethical Considerations